 If you want to do a truly epic hike, consider doing the Faulhorn from Schynige Platte to First, #62 on the hiking map.
 This will go through the Bachalpsee at the very end of the hike.
 It is signed for 6 hours, 10 minutes, so give yourself plenty of time and water.
 We did it 8 years ago, without kids.
 We were a little light on water, but were fortunately able to buy more at the Faulhorn.
 It took us closer to 8 hours and left us impressed with the fitness of the local senior citizens.
 Amazing!
 Expect to hike through a few patches of snow and if you aren’t in awesome shape, you will be thoroughly exhausted at the end.
 Some people choose to break it up by spending the night at the Faulhorn.
 Make sure you check the train station signs to make sure that the trail is open.

-If you aren’t up for the Faulhorn, consider the Panoramaweg loop from Schynige Platte to Lauchernhorn and back to Schynige Platte, #61 on the hiking map.
+If you are traveling with kids or aren’t up for the Faulhorn, consider the Panoramaweg loop from Schynige Platte to Lauchernhorn and back to Schynige Platte, #61 on the hiking map.
 Beautiful!
 It takes 2 hours, 30 minutes.
 Or you can do the 1 hour, 15 minute version to Oberberghorn, #60 on the map.
 Or you can simply enjoy the beautiful Alpengarten.
 A great place to split up if you are traveling with a multi-generational family.
 There is something for everyone.

 Another favorite is the Eiger Trail from Eigergletscher to Alpiglen, #36 on the hiking map.
 If you do the uphill version, it is listed at 2 hours, 50 minutes, but we usually start at Eigergletscher and do the downhill version, which doesn’t take quite as long.
 It is rocky, it is steep, it requires good hiking boots, but it goes along the North Face of the Eiger and is completely amazing.
 It is often closed, especially early in the summer, so pay attention to the train station signs or you may end up stuck in snow drift, slipped off the edge of a cliff or down a crevice, or be buried in an avalanche.
 We have witness an avalanche very close to this trail and have been on the trail when a pack of snow shovelers were digging out the path at the start of the season.
 Both were fascinating, but gave us more respect for this trail.